Last Updated on August 15, 2023

 While the NVI was mainly designed for major stock indexes, chartists often use it with ETFs, stocks, and more.
 However, the NVI can vary between different stocks and indexes.
 For instance, the NVI can sometimes be above the 255-day EMA on the chart of an index like the S&P 500 while being more bearish on an individual stock.

 When it comes to day trading, applying the NVI to a daily chart can be useful for gaining a broader market view.
-However, even traders that are more focused on short-term investments should keep an eye on the long-term trends as trading in their direction can improve the odds of being successful.
+However, even traders who are more focused on short-term investments should keep an eye on the long-term trends as trading in their direction can improve the odds of being successful.

 Also, even though it can provide trade signals on its own, it is always advised to use NVI in conjunction with other technical indicators and analysis techniques.